Addiction is defined as a chronic, relapsing brain disease that affects both the brain and behavior.

 Insurance and Payment Help

 You deserve your insurance benefits and we are ready to help you get them.
 Since one of the most complicated parts of entering treatment can be understanding financing coverage, our team of admissions professionals works with your insurance providers to see that you get the best possible coverage.
-We speak to your insurance companies for you, and translate the information they give us into understandable language.
+This means we speak to your insurance companies for you, and translate the information they give us into understandable language.